Back British Farming

 New government rules designed to keep British livestock safe

-If you're returning from European travels over the summer, be aware that the government has banned the personal import of meat and dairy products from EU countries.
+If you're returning from European travels over the summer, be aware that travellers are currently banned from bringing all dairy products and some meats from the EU (European Union) into GB (Great Britain).

 Why?